matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 var _paq = window._paq || [];

 <?php
-// If used is logged-in then call 'setUserId'
+// If user is logged-in then call 'setUserId'
 // $userId variable must be set by the server when the user has successfully authenticated to your app. if (isset($userId)) {
      echo sprintf("_paq.push(['setUserId', '%s']);", $userId);